UMCU-Digital-Health/No_Show/data/dataset_card.md

   "telecom1_value": "0683726384",
   "telecom2_value": "112",
   "telecom3_value": null,
-  "birthDate: "1994-01-01:"
+  "birthDate: "679418100000"
   }
 ```

 Every observation contains all the information of a single appointment.
 When predicting for a single appointment all the previous appointments of the patient also need to be included as they can be used for feature engineering.
-The last 7 fields are considered sensitive and are only stored for the purspose of calling and overwritten when a new prediction is made.
+The last 6 fields are considered sensitive and are only stored for the purspose of calling and overwritten when a new prediction is made.

 ### Data Fields

 Below you can find the datafields present in the dataset.
 The datafields are the result of running the query on the dataplatform, most of the fields are the names from the columns in the data platform, some are changed in the query (like `HCS_ID`):

-- `APP_ID`: string with the identifier of the Appointment
+- `APP_ID`: string with the identifier of the Appointment, for example `"1573125974"`
-- `pseudo_id`: string of the hashed patient id
+- `pseudo_id`: string of the hashed patient id, for example `"JE994ND3Y30XN"`
-- `hoofdagenda`: string with the name of the main HiXagenda
+- `hoofdagenda`: string with the name of the main HiXagenda, for example `"Cardiologie"`
-- `specialty_code`: string with the specialty code of the HealthCareService, for this pilot: REV, KAP, SPO, LON
+- `specialty_code`: string with the specialty code of the HealthCareService, for example: `"REV"`, `"KAP"`, `"SPO"`, `"LON"`
-- `soort_consult`: string with consult type, mainly used to filter out phone appointments
+- `soort_consult`: string with consult type, mainly used to filter out phone appointments, for example: `"Telefonisch"`, `"Controle fysiek"`
+- `afspraakcode`: string with the code for `soort_consult`, for example: `"GT91"`
-- `start`: datetime in isoformat with the start date of the appointment
+- `start`: UNIX timestamp in ms with the start date of the appointment, for example: `1717232400000`
-- `end`: datetime in isoformat with the end date of the appointment
+- `end`: UNIX timestamp in ms with the end date of the appointment, for example: `1717234200000`
-- `gearriveerd`: datetime in isoformat with the date of arrival of the patient
+- `gearriveerd`: UNIX timestamp in ms with the date of arrival of the patient, for example: `1717232590000`
-- `created`: datetime in isoformat with the creation date of the appointment
+- `created`: UNIX timestamp in ms with the creation date of the appointment, for example: `1713366900000`
-- `minutesDuration`: integer indicating the duration of the appointment in minutes
+- `minutesDuration`: integer indicating the duration of the appointment in minutes, for example: `30`
-- `status`: string with the status of the appointment, for example: booked or fulfilled.
+- `status`: string with the status of the appointment, for example: `"booked"` or `"fulfilled"`.
-- `status_code_original`: string with the status of the appointent.
+- `status_code_original`: string with the status of the appointent, for example: `"J"` or `"N"`
-- `cancelationReason_code`: string with the code of the reason of cancelation
+- `cancelationReason_code`: string with the code of the reason of cancelation, for example `null` or `"N"`
-- `cancelationReason_display`: string with the reason of cancelation
+- `cancelationReason_display`: string with the reason of cancelation, for example: `"No Show"` or `null`
-- `BIRTH_YEAR`: integer containing the birthyear of the patient
+- `BIRTH_YEAR`: integer containing the birthyear of the patient, for example `1991`
-- `address_postalCodeNumbersNL`: integer containing the first 4 digits of the postalcode of the patient
+- `address_postalCodeNumbersNL`: integer containing the first 4 digits of the postalcode of the patient, for example `3994`
 - `name`: Code of the outpatient clinic reception.
-The first letter usually represents the area in the UMCU, *only used during prediction*
+The first letter usually represents the area in the UMCU, for example: `"Receptie 10A"` *only used during prediction*
-- `description`: Description of the outpatient clinic reception, *only used during prediction*
+- `description`: Description of the outpatient clinic reception, for example `"receptie van cardiologie"` *only used during prediction*
-- `name_text`: The name of the patient, *only used during prediction*
+- `name_text`: The name of the patient, for example `"John H. Doe"` *only used during prediction*
-- `name_given1_callMe`: The first name of the patient, *only used during prediction*
+- `name_given1_callMe`: The first name of the patient, for example `"John"` *only used during prediction*
-- `telecom1_value`: The mobile phone number of the patient (if known), *only used during prediction*
+- `telecom1_value`: The mobile phone number of the patient (if known), for example: `"06-73496410"` *only used during prediction*
-- `telecom2_value`: The home phone number of the patient (if known), *only used during prediction*
+- `telecom2_value`: The home phone number of the patient (if known), for example: `"0481-643995"` *only used during prediction*
-- `telecom3_value`: The other phone number of the patient (if known), *only used during prediction*
+- `telecom3_value`: The other phone number of the patient (if known), for example: `null` *only used during prediction*
-- `birthDate`: The birthdate of the patient, needed for validation when calling, *only used during prediction*
+- `birthDate`: UNIX timestamp in ms of the birthdate of the patient, needed for validation when calling, for example `679418100000` *only used during prediction*

 ### Data Splits